katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

   LEAD(start_date, 1) OVER(PARTITION BY customer_id ORDER BY start_date) as next_date
 FROM foodie_fi.subscriptions
 WHERE start_date <= '2020-12-31'),
-customer_breakdown AS (
+-- To find breakdown of customers with existing plans on or after 31 Dec 2020 customer_breakdown AS (
   SELECT plan_id, COUNT(DISTINCT customer_id) AS customers
     FROM next_plan